Google takes down maps targeting hundreds of Thais accused of opposing king | Technology

 Google took down two Google Maps documents on Monday that had listed the names and addresses of hundreds of Thai activists who were accused by royalists of opposing the monarchy, the technology company said.
 Thai royalist activist Songklod "Pukem" Chuenchoopol told Reuters he and a team of 80 volunteers had created the maps and planned to report everyone named on them to police on accusations of insulting the monarchy.

-Songklod said that he and the team of 80 volunteers sought to highlight those they accused of breaking that law.
+Songklod said that he and the team of volunteers sought to highlight those they accused of breaking that law.
 "When each of us sees something offensive posted on social media, we put it on the map," he said.
+Describing it as a "psychological" warfare operation, Songklod said the aim was to dissuade people from online criticism of the monarchy.

 Youth-led protests that began last year brought unprecedented criticism of the monarchy and calls for its reform both on the streets and online.
 The government did not immediately respond to comment on the removal of the Google Maps or the content they contained.